 Is the seed stitch and the moss stitch the same pattern?
-From what I have learned it depends on where you live.
+And have you heard of the double moss stitch?

 This is the first pattern stitch I learned and it's very simple to do.
 Basically it is a type of ribbing that is broken up on every row.

 Just look at all those bumps.
 They look like seeds.
-It's a really nice pattern, very clean looking and the bumps add such a nice texture and feel.
+It's a really pretty pattern, very clean looking and the bumps add such a nice textured pattern and feel.

 You knit the purls and purl the knits.
-That is you put a knit stitch over a purl stitch and a purl stitch over a knit stitch making seeds.
-Very simple.
+What this means is you put a knit stitch over a purl stitch and a purl stitch over a knit stitch making seeds.

 Stop right here for a minute.
 You knit the purls and purl the knits.
-Hmmm
+Hmm

 Have a quick look below to see the knit stitch on the needle and the purl stitch so you can identify them.

-Remember now that the knit stitch on your knitting needle looks like little v's and it's the smooth side as in the photo on the left.
+Remember that the knit stitch on your knitting needle looks like little v's and it's smooth.

 Knitting this pattern stitch is a great way for beginners to practice the knit and purl stitches and will help you learn how to identify each stitch.

 The seed stitch pattern creates an allover bumpy texture.
 It lays flat and doesn't curl making it a nice alternative to the rib stitch.
-It makes a nice stretchy textured piece of fabric.
+It makes a wonderful textured pattern.

 There are a couple of ways to make this pattern so I've included both.